mattmc3/keyboard-tools/README.md

 Nothing's more frustrating than navigating all over the internet to get set up on Colemak on a new machine, or having to figure out how to get productive without administrative access.
-Or, finding evangelism resources.
-I just need a place to store what I need to get going fast.
+Also, when helping a new Colemak user, this is where I want to send them for helpful advocacy and practice materials.

 ## Stuff in this repo